teatwig/bearlytics/README.md

 > - 365 days of dates
 > - 32 bytes per SHA-256 hash
 > Time to Generate:
-> Even at a rate of 1 million hashes per second, it would take about 12.4 years to generate the complete table
+> Even at a rate of 1 million hashes per second, it would take about 12.4 years to generate the complete table, and all so you can get a rough idea of which IP address visited your site.

 **Q: What about back-ups/data exporting?**
 A: The database is stored in a SQLite database file on your server.
 You can back it up any way you want.
 I personally use a cron job to back it up to an S3 bucket every 24 hours.